-Also, I will finally add that yes many free teachers are out there.
-I learned from the river for decades of time and am still learning lessons from my old and wise teacher.
+Also, I will finally add that yes, many free teachers are out there.
+I learned from the river for decades and am still learning lessons from my old and wise teacher.
 If you look carefully around yourself and also take time to invest and witness life around you: life itself will teach you.
 However, in return, you have to be willing to live, to push yourself, and take the time to linger in trying to understand what life is teaching you.
 All too many people are looking only for the shortcuts.

 It is acceptable to pay a teacher for the shortcuts they have found in life.
-Also know the shortcuts from many teachers are not always as much fun as the longer path and to enjoy exploring your path.
+Also, know the shortcuts from many teachers are not always as much fun as the longer path and to enjoy exploring your path.